Ricky 6

 Ricky 6 is a 2000 American-Mexican-Canadian film co-production loosely based on the life of Ricky Kasso, a suburban teenager accused of Satanism and murder in the 1980s.
-The film was written and directed by Peter Filardi, and based on the 1987 book, "Say You Love Satan" by David St. Clair.
+The film was written and directed by Peter Filardi, and based on the 1987 book, Say You Love Satan by David St. Clair.
 Vincent Kartheiser played the disturbed protagonist, renamed Ricky Cowen, in the film.
-The movie also stars Chad Christ, Patrick Renna, Sabine Singh and Emmanuelle Chriqui.
+The film also stars Chad Christ, Patrick Renna, Sabine Singh and Emmanuelle Chriqui.